JimmyKenMerchant/jimmy-codeviewer/README.txt

 VI.
 Edit Instructions
-In text of "jArticles" to use 'codeview' series, you can use Edit Instructions to put html tags for ruby, newline, etc. In 'codeview', html specialchars and some entities changes to html escapes such as "&lt;" (for "<").
-Therefore, you need to use Edit Instructions to put html tags.
+In text of "jArticles" to use 'codeview' series, you can use Edit Instructions to put HTML tags for ruby, newline, etc. In 'codeview', HTML special characters and some entities changes to HTML escapes such as "&lt;" (for "<").
+Therefore, you need to use Edit Instructions to put HTML tags.
 Plus, to function 'spansearch' series, each children tag needs to be named.
 To take easy of these work, Edit Instructions exist.
 Plus, if you want newlines in one line on "jArticles", you can use '(edit(new-line))'.

 Actual Edit Instructions are below.